meshula/wrinkles/README.md

 * implementing in a low level language (zig->C) to allow flatter higher level language bindings
 * explicitly model references into the hierarchy
+* The in-memory model does not intend to 1:1 match the serialized format

 ### Unsupported/Unimplemented Features From OTIO v1